 I see a lot of good candidates with great roles in firms like P&G, GE etc., wanting to join McKinsey.
 Be very clear about when such a transition will benefit or harm you.

 If you happen to be at Nestle, GE, P&G and so on and are reading this article, be wary of falling for the thought-leadership trap.
 I routinely receive emails from employees at these firms wanting advice on how to improve or demonstrate thought-leadership.

 I have some bad news for you.
 In the corporate world thought-leadership is for people who have zero corporate future.

 You have to think about this for a second to understand why this seemingly counter-intuitive point is eminently logical.

-Let us look at an example to clear this point.
-Lets assume Norman headed one of GE’s turbine facilities and wrote an award winning HBR article on factory management.
+Let us look at an example to clarify this point.
+Let’s assume Norman headed one of GE’s turbine facilities and wrote an award-winning HBR article on factory management.
 Would Norman be lauded if his facility’s performance were in the gutter?
 The answer is a unanimous “no.”